May 7, 2001

 HUMANISTIC APPROACHES RUBRIC

 Students in courses in Humanistic Approaches acquire an understanding of how humans have addressed fundamental questions of existence, identity, and values and develop an appreciation of these issues of intellectual and cultural experience.
-Students also learn to explicate and to evaluate critically products of human reflection and creativity.
+Students also learn to clarify and to evaluate products of human reflection and creativity critically.

 - Humanistic Approaches courses examine products of individual or collective human reflection and creativity.
-Accordingly, courses may include literary or artistic works or other evidence of the beliefs, customs, and institutions of a culture or cultures.
+Accordingly, courses may include literary or artistic works or other evidence of a culture's beliefs, customs, and institutions.

-- Courses in Humanistic Approaches introduce students to methodologies appropriate to the exploration of beliefs about human existence, identity, and values.
+- Courses in Humanistic Approaches introduce students to methodologies appropriate to exploring beliefs about human existence, identity, and values.

 - Humanistic Approaches courses explore these issues over time or across cultures.